arez/arez/docs/computed_values.md

 title: Computed Values
 ---

+Computed values are very similar conceptually to formulas in spreadsheets.
+Computed values are derived from observable values and/or other computed values.
+If a dependency is changed then the computed value will recalculate it's value.
+If the new value is different from the old value then the computed value is marked as changed and the change is propagated to observers.

+A computed value will only compute a value if it is active.
+In most circumstances, a computed value is only active if it is being observed by an observer or it is used by another computed value.
+If a computed value is not needed then no computation occurs.

-Computed values are values that can be derived from the existing state or other computed values.
-Conceptually, they are very similar to formulas in spreadsheets.
-Computed values can't be underestimated, as they help you to make your actual modifiable state as small as possible.
-Besides that they are highly optimized, so use them wherever possible.
+The benefits of computed values can not be underestimated.
+Computed values help you make your core state as small as possible.
+They are highly optimized and should be used wherever possible.

-Computed values are automatically derived from your state if any value that affects them changes.
-Computed values can be optimized away in many cases by Arez as they are assumed to be pure.
-For example, a computed property won't re-run if none of the data used in the previous computation changed.
-Nor will a computed property re-run if is not in use by some other computed property or observer.
-In such cases it will be suspended.

-Don't confuse computed values with autorun [observers](observers.md).
-They are both reactively invoked expressions, but use computed values if you want to produce a value that can be used by other observers or computed values.
-Use autorun [observers](observers.md) if you don't want to produce a new value but rather want to achieve an effect such as imperative side effects like logging, making network requests etc.
+Don't confuse computed values with [observers](observers.md).
+Both track dependencies and react to changes in dependencies, but use computed values if you want to produce a value that can be used by other observers or computed values.
+Use [observers](observers.md) if you don't want to produce a new value but instead want to produce an effect such as imperative side effects like logging, making network requests etc.

-This automatic suspension is very convenient.
-If a computed value is no longer observed, for example the UI in which it was used no longer exists, then Arez wil no longer recalculate the value.
-This differs from autorun observer's values where you must dispose of them yourself.
+The automatic suspension of computed values is very convenient.
+If a computed value is no longer observed (i.e the UI in which it was used no longer exists), then Arez will no longer recalculate the value.
+This differs from observers that will continue to react to changes in the dependencies until the observer is disposed.

-Within the Arez system a computed value observable is represented by an instance of the {@api_url: ComputedValue}
+Within the Arez system, a computed value is represented by an instance of the {@api_url: ComputedValue}
 class.
 The {@api_url: ComputedValue} class contains a cache of the value that is computed and a reference to the function that computes the value.
 It provides a method {@api_url: ComputedValue.get()::ComputedValue::get()} to access the cached value or recalculate the value if it is stale.
 The {@api_url: ComputedValue} contains the necessary